 - all rainforest logging on public land has ceased,

-- a reform was enacted to bring 63 per cent of Queensland’s degraded lands into good condition, and
+- the Delbessie Agreement reform was enacted to bring 63 per cent of Queensland’s degraded lands into good condition, and

-- a rescue plan is in progress for Springbrook plateau, one of the world’s most significant refugia for subtropical rainforest, where the earliest ancestry of planet Earth's plant and animal Kingdoms survive.
+- a rescue plan is in progress for the rainforests and cloud forests of the Springbrook plateau, where the earliest ancestry of plants and animals persist.

 With partner Mike West, Linda has been involved in conservation since the mid 1970s and has been active in many campaigns: